The Best Halloween Candy of All Time, Super Scientifically Ranked from Trash to Tasty

 6 Ways to Enjoy All That Candy This Halloween

-- If you’re opting out of trick-or-treating or not giving out candy this year due to the COVID-19 pandemic, you can still get in on the spooky fun with “ghosting,” a kid-approved and socially-distanced way to hand out candy to neighbors and friends.
+- If your kids are 12 and older, the safest way to trick-or-treat is to be fully vaccinated.
+But if they don’t qualify for the COVID-19 vaccine, you can still get in on the spooky fun with “ghosting,” a kid-approved and socially-distanced way to hand out candy to neighbors and friends.
 Find out more here.

-- You couldn’t possibly host a zoom costume party without copious amounts of candy to snack on, could you?
-Or why not invite your friends for a socially-distant outdoor movie screening, and give each group their own pumpkin bucket of individually-wrapped snacks?
+- You couldn’t possibly host a murder mystery party without copious amounts of candy to snack on, could you?
+Or why not invite your friends for an outdoor movie screening, and give each group their own pumpkin bucket of individually-wrapped snacks?

 - Carve a pumpkin, or host a pumpkin-carving gathering in your backyard.
-(Masks required and six feet apart, of course.)
 Here, everything you’ll need for the best Jack-O’-Lantern ever.